Codeintuition vs LeetCode: Structure vs Volume

 200+ problems solved but still stuck on unfamiliar mediums?
-Compare Codeintuition vs LeetCode on pattern based learning, teaching depth, and interview readiness.
+Compare Codeintuition vs LeetCode on pattern training, teaching depth, and interview readiness.

 What LeetCode's problem bank provides and where it falls short